-Mary Byrd is a legal nurse consultant who used to run a very nice assisted living facility in Silver Spring.
+Mary Byrd is a legal nurse consultant who used to run a very nice assisted living in Silver Spring.
 She currently helps families find appropriate assisted living or nursing homes, in addition to doing legal nurse consulting.
 Her phone number is (301) 448-0640 and her email address is Byrdnursingservices@gmail.com.

 Regardless of how you proceed in locating a facility and even with time restraints, the ward needs to visit if possible.
 Otherwise, the facility may appear to be appropriate on admission, but will not be a good fit in the long run.